natalialuzuriaga/repo-scaffolder/README.md

 # repo-scaffolder

 Templates and commandline tools for creating repositories for United States Federal open source projects.
-Created by the CMS OSPO!
+Created by the CMS OSPO

 ## About the Project